-Transcript: (This is built by AI and might have some typos)
+Podcast Transcript: (This is built by AI and might have some typos)

 It’s $100 billion industry for just this audience.
 So imagine that you know, and and to think about what that looks like if you were to wrap up sports, music, film altogether.
-Gaming is larger than then combined for this generation.
+Gaming is larger than them combined for this generation.

 I’m Alex Peterson I dairy farm in North Missouri,